Ekanosetale/Customer-Segmentation-And-Credit-Risk-Analysis-for-Tawny-Bank/README.md

 ## Anti Fraud Logic and Triggers

-As part of the transactional risk analysis for the Bank, I developed a targeted SQL routine designed to identify suspicious online spending behavior that may signal potential card compromise, both activity, or coordinated fraud attempts.
-The logic focuses specifically on: Online transactions on the same card within a short time frame (60 minutes) across more than one merchant location	and with a pattern of increasing transaction amounts.
+As part of the transactional risk analysis for the Bank, I developed a targeted SQL routine designed to identify suspicious online spending behavior that may signal potential card compromise, both activity, or coordinated fraud attempts.The logic focuses specifically on: Online transactions on the same card within a short time frame (60 minutes) across more than one merchant location	and with a pattern of increasing transaction amounts.
 I flag any card that has more than three online transactions within one hour, where the transactions originate from multiple merchant cities and the transaction amount increases relative to the previous one.
 This pattern is a classic indicator of card testing, where fraudsters: Initiate small transactions to validate a compromised card, use different online merchant routes or IPs and gradually escalate the amount once initial transactions succeed.
 This detection strategy helps us: Identify compromised cards early before larger fraudulent losses occur,detect automated or bot-driven attacks exploiting online platforms and Surface geographic inconsistencies in transaction behavior (e.g., multiple locations in one hour is highly unlikely for a legitimate customer)

 More importantly, this rule applies only to cards equipped with EMV chips, yet used in non-chip channels like online, where security is inherently lower.
 The business implications of this is that: A reduce fraud-related financial exposure, improves cardholder trust by proactively securing accounts and supports compliance with industry best practices for transaction monitoring.

 As to  mitigation fruadulent activities experienced by the bank, I implemented a SQL Server trigger designed to automatically monitor and log suspicious card transactions specifically cases where chip enabled cards are not used via chip.
 This logic is built on the premise that EMV chip technology offers significantly higher protection against fraud compared to magnetic stripe (swipe) or card-not-present (online) transactions.
 When a card equipped with a chip is used in a non-chip transaction, it potentially indicates: card cloning (especially if swiped), unauthorized online use and customer behavior deviation.
 This logic helps to detects risky behavior as it happens, not post-fraud , targets one of the most common fraud vectors and builds a centralized log of potentially fraudulent events for review and machine learning enrichment among others.